 We’ll just let these photos tell the story.

-Denny, our Airbnb host, told us we had to try it.
-Of course, we have eaten mozzarella of varying textures, but for someone to describe a ball of mozzarella with so much enjoyment, had us intrigued.
+Our Airbnb host told us we had to try it.
+Of course, we have eaten mozzarella, but for someone to describe a ball of mozzarella with so much enjoyment had us intrigued.

-Down to the local supermarket, we went.
-Denny had given us instructions to purchase the freash mozzarella from the deli.
+Down to the local supermarket, we went with instructions to purchase fresh mozzarella from the deli.
 They keep it in a bucket at the back of the counter.

 Not wanting to wait too long to experience the taste, we retrieved the mozzarella from the bag of liquid and took our first bites.